flatironinstitute/nemos/CONTRIBUTING.md

         ```
         pytest --doctest-modules src/nemos/
         ```

+        This test is part of the Continuous Integration, every example must pass before we can merge a PR.

     - **Documentation Pages:**
         Doctests can also be included in text files like Markdown by using code blocks with the `python` language identifier and interactive Python examples.
 To enable this functionality, ensure that code blocks follow the standard Python doctest format: